thinca/coffee-script-on-jscript/README.md

 - This script works on JScript.
 So, some functions and objects that can be used by node.js cannot be used.

+- Some problems are known in the direct running(without --compile).
+  - Can not know the point that the error occurred.
+  - Can not treat the arguments of command line.

 ## License

     Creative Commons Attribution 3.0 Unported (CC BY 3.0)